 What is Medicare?

 Medicare is a unique federal health insurance program that caters for a list of healthcare costs for a selected class of individuals in the US.
-It is an entitlement program that is primarily managed by Centers for Medicare & Medicaid Services (CMS) with most of its beneficiaries being senior US citizens aged 65 and older.
+It is an entitlement program that is primarily managed by the Centers for Medicare & Medicaid Services (CMS) with most of its beneficiaries being senior US citizens aged 65 and older.
 Medicare program also suits people with a list of approved medical conditions and disabilities such as Lou Gehrig’s Disease and End-Stage Renal Disease.

 It is an entitlement federal health insurance program, which basically means that U.S. citizens are granted the right to access it by working and paying taxes for a given period.
-In some cases, a person whose working period has not satisfied the minimum working period is allowed to access the program, but, of course, at a much bigger cost.
-To cover the services, Medicare program is split into four different parts.
+In some cases, a person who’s working period has not satisfied the minimum working period is allowed to access the program, but, of course, at a much bigger cost.
+To cover the services, the Medicare program is split into four different parts.

 Parts of Medicare